You Knew the Truth, You Had to Sit in the Pain

 One day better.
 One minute better.
 One second better.
 One millisecond better.

 The adage just above has been my motto for some time.
 And the older I get, the more I realize that this saying isn't just for during practice on the softball field but for every aspect of my life.
-I get through, you may not be able to always be perfect in every aspect of your life, but you can be your best. (wow, I sound as if I'm a mom right now trying to cheer up their child.)
+I get it though, you may not be able to always be ‘perfect’ in every aspect of your life, but you can be your best. (wow, I sound as if I'm a mom right now trying to cheer up their child.)

 We live in a world that is fast-paced and has infected our mental and emotional abilities when it comes to experiencing life to the fullest.
-Don't get me wrong, I believe many people are living their best life, and I'm not here to judge nor determine who's living their life to the fullest; that can only be answered by the specific individual.
+Don't get me wrong, I believe many people are living their best life (whatever that means, I can't keep up with these young people anymore…wait 🤔I'm 24 writing this; someone help a sister out), and I'm not here to judge nor determine who's living their life to the fullest; that can only be answered by the specific individual.
 I'm here to say just what Sarah is saying.

 We must allow ourselves to sit in the presence of our pain, confusion, frustration, uncertainty, and everything that bothers us.
 We must let ourselves honestly feel what (if you're like me) we are afraid to explore.
-And in the process of doing so, we must allow God to reveal what we have been too scared to see.
+And in the process of doing so, we must allow God to reveal what we have been too scared to see and lesson at hand.

 when one is able to remove themselves from the events outside of themselves and inwardly look at the positive elements of who they are while using said elements to strengthen and recover from any and all battles they are facing.